SamuelGer/SamuelGer/README.md

 #👋 Hello!
-I'm Samuel Gercossimo�
+I'm Samuel Gercossimo

 ## 🚀 I'm a Java developer in the learning phase!
 ## 🚀 About me